omkarjc27/Snippet-Index/README.md

 - Sublime Text Plugin

 ## Add Snippets
+Current Database is crawled from [TheAlgorithms](https://github.com/TheAlgorithms/Python)

 To add your own Snippets/Functions/Classes to the Database

 Submit your code or link to your code/repository [here](https://github.com/omkarjc27/Snippet-Index/issues).

 Along with a little explaination about what it does.